alexey-martynov/fault-injection/README.md

 All defined injection points are turned off by default.

-> NOTE: all these macros should be used outside any namespace!
+> NOTE: all macros above should be used outside any namespace at global scope!

 `FAULT_INJECTION_POINT_REF(space, name)`
 : constructs global symbol name for point with `space` and `name`